// SERVICES / MLOPS

-AIOps vs MLOps: key differences explained
+AIOps vs MLOps: key differences explained.

 AIOps and MLOps show up in the same vendor conversations and strategy decks.
 They sound related - they aren't solving the same problem.

 Confusing the two leads to the wrong team owning the wrong layer of your AI infrastructure.
-In practice, that misalignment is one of the most common reasons AI pilots stall before they ever reach production.
+This guide separates automation from optimisation, mapping the differences across teams, tooling, and metrics.

-Two Frameworks, Two Different Problems
+Two Frameworks,Two Different Problems

 AIOps and MLOps operate on different layers of the technology stack and solve different failure modes.
 They aren't competing approaches.